vanisharma31/financial-transaction-analysis/README.md

 <strong>Churn Analysis</strong>
 * Classified customers as Active, At Risk, or Churned using transaction inactivity rules.
-* Based on the current business rules, 1,128 customers were classified as active.
+* Based on the defined business rules, 1,128 customers were classified as active.

 <strong>Customer Acquisition</strong>
 * Evaluated monthly and yearly customer acquisition trends using account opening dates.